Mrs. Porr and Mrs. Liontonia's second grade class is having a blast using their Chromebook this year!

-The students of Gardiners Avenue are extremely excited to have been playing scooter games.
+The students of Gardiners Avenue are extremely excited to be getting ready for Field Day.

 As Mrs. Schadt's second grade class was winding down their unit study on "Change and Interdependence in Communities," they enjoyed a visit from Mr. Bob.

 In celebration of Earth Day, 5th grade students at Gardiners Avenue completed a unit based on "The Lorax" by Dr. Seuss.